JJOhYeah/Selenium/README.md

 A Selenium web scraper that scrapes Booking.com.

-Prerequisites
+## Prerequisites

 Before you can use this scraper, you'll need to have the following prerequisites installed:

-    Python (recommended version 3.8 or above)
+    - Python (recommended version 3.8 or above)
-    An IDE or text editor configured with Python installed (e.g. PyCharm, Visual Studio Code, Sublime Text) The pip package manager (you can install this by running python get-pip.py in the command line) The selenium package (you can install this by running pip install selenium in the command line) A driver for launching the automation (we will use chromedriver.exe) Be sure to match the version of Chrome you have
+    - An IDE or text editor configured with Python installed (e.g. PyCharm, Visual Studio Code, Sublime Text)
+    - The pip package manager (you can install this by running python get-pip.py in the command line)
+    - The selenium package (you can install this by running pip install selenium in the command line)
+    - A driver for launching the automation (we will use chromedriver.exe)

 Make sure to have these prerequisites installed before attempting to use this scraper.